Nikhil7028/Project-Online-Examination/README.md

 # Online Examination System

-An **Online Examination System** built using **HTML, CSS, JavaScript, and PHP**.
+An **Online Examination System** built using **HTML, CSS, Bootstrap, JavaScript, and PHP**.
 This platform enables the creation and management of online exams with features for administrators, examiners, and students.

 ## Features

-### For Administrators
-- User management: Add, update, or delete examiners and students.
-- Exam configuration: Create exams, set time limits, and define question types.

-### For Examiners
+### For Faculty
 - Question bank: Add, update, and manage questions (multiple choice, true/false, etc.).
+- Create exams, set time limits, and define question.
-- View exam results and analytics.
+- View exam results

 ### For Students
 - User-friendly interface to take exams.